Sanglorian/orcus/Orcus Advanced Options - current.md

 **Components:** A sprinkling of holy water, rare incense, and powdered ruby (360 gp)
 **Duration:** 1 day

 You create a ward against magical travel that protects up to 1,600 squares of floor space to a height of 6 squares above the floor.
-For the duration, creatures can't teleport into the area or use portals to enter the area.
+For the duration, creatures can’t teleport into the area or use portals to enter the area.
 The incantation proofs the area against planar travel, and therefore prevents creatures from accessing the area by way of the Astral Plane, Ethereal Plane, Plane of Faerie, Plane of Shadow, or the *plane walk* incantation.

 In addition, the incantation damages types of creatures that you choose when you cast it.
 Choose one or more of the following tags: air, celestial, cold, demon, devil, earth, fire, water or undead.
-When a creature with that tag enters the incantation's area for the first time on a turn or starts its turn there, the creature takes 5d10 radiant or necrotic damage (your choice when you cast this incantation).
+When a creature with that tag enters the incantation’s area for the first time on a turn or starts its turn there, the creature takes 5d10 radiant or necrotic damage (your choice when you cast this incantation).

 When you cast this incantation, you can designate a password.
 A creature that speaks the password as it enters the area takes no damage from the incantation.

-The incantation's area can't overlap with the area of another *forbid intrusion* incantation.
+The incantation’s area can’t overlap with the area of another *forbid intrusion* incantation.
 If you cast *forbid intrusion* every day for 7 days in the same location, the incantation lasts until it is dispelled.

 ### Geas